A long-neglected segment of the bridal market is finally coming into its own: Plus-Size Wedding Dresses.

 - Measure for the size you are now.
 You may be following a nutrition and/or fitness regimen so you can look and feel great on your wedding day, but don't buy your dress expecting to have achieved your goal.
 It's always easier to take in a gown than to let one out.

 - Shop with the right partner.
-Bring along a friend or relative whose judgement you trust, and who you can count on to (nicely) tell you the straight scoop.
+Bring along a friend or relative whose judgment you trust, and who you can count on to (nicely) tell you the straight scoop.
 The salesperson may ooh and ahh, but your true bestie will give you their honest thumbs up or down.

 - Don't forget the foundation.
 Whether it's your most reliable pair of Spanx or your go-to strapless bra, what you wear underneath the gown can drastically change how things look on the outside.
 Even if you end up purchasing specialty lingerie for the final ensemble, be sure you're dressed for success underneath when you shop.